HL7/fhir-shorthand/input/pagecontent/sushi.md

 When SUSHI runs, in addition to creating the StructureDefintions, examples, and other artifacts, it has the capability to create additional files necessary to run the HL7 IG Publisher.
 This functionality will be executed only if SUSHI finds a directory named _/ig-data_ in the FSH tank.

 🚧 The support provided by SUSHI for customizing the IG is limited.
 More features will be added in the future.
-To customize your IG, see [Providing Customizations to your IG](#providing-customizations-to-your-ig).
+To customize your IG, see [Customizing your IG](#customizing-your-ig).

 To begin, follow these steps: